xoofx/git-rocket-filter/Readme.md

 ## Download

-You can get the latest stable binaries from the <a href="https://github.com/xoofx/GitRocketFilter/releases" class="btn btn-primary">Release</a> page.
+You can get the latest stable binaries from the [Release](https://github.com/xoofx/GitRocketFilter/releases) page.

 #### Requirements On Linux